cemu-project/cemu_graphic_packs/docs/index.md

 If you want better performance, [Performance](https://github.com/slashiee/cemu_graphic_packs/tree/master/Performance) is the way to go.

-If you want to kill your GPU, [Enthusiast](https://github.com/slashiee/cemu_graphic_packs/tree/master/Enthusiast) is the way to go..but I wouldn't recommended it.
+If you want to push your GPU to it's limits, [Enthusiast](https://github.com/slashiee/cemu_graphic_packs/tree/master/Enthusiast) is the way to go... although I wouldn't recommended it.

 If you want to upgrade your game experience, [Enhancement](https://github.com/slashiee/cemu_graphic_packs/tree/master/Enhancement) is right up your ally.